chsjr1996/tours-nest-api/README.md

 If you are using docker then you need run `typeorm` inside of APP container using `exec` docker command, like this:

-- `docker exec -it natours-nest-api bash`
+- `docker exec -it tours-nest-api bash`
 - `npm run typeorm -- migration:run`

 ### Docker Tips